fingon/sssmemvault/README.md

 The `sssmemvault` tool has four subcommands:

-*   `genkeys`: Generates combined private and public keyset files for a node or client.
+*   `gen keys`: Generates combined private and public keyset files for a node or client.
 *   `daemon`: Runs the sssmemvault daemon node.
     *   `--detach` / `-d`: Runs the daemon in the background.
 Requires `--pidfile` and `--logfile`.
     *   `--pidfile`: Path to the PID file (used with `--detach`).
 Default: `/var/run/sssmemvaultd.pid`.
 Can be set via `SSSMEMVAULT_PIDFILE` env var.